Trump calls white supremacists 'repugnant'

 "Those who spread violence in the name of bigotry strike at the very core of America," Trump said.

-"As a candidate I promised to restore law and order to our country and our federal law enforcement agencies are following through on that pledge," Trump said.
-"We will spare no resource in fighting so that every American child can grow up free from violence and fear.
-We will defend and protect the sacred rights of all Americans and we will work together so that every citizen in this blessed land is free to follow their dreams, in their hearts, and to express the love and joy in our souls."
+The comments came in a hastily scheduled White House event in the Diplomatic Reception Room, where Trump -- speaking with the help of a teleprompter -- spoke straight to camera after meeting with FBI Director Christopher Wray and Attorney General Jeff Sessions to discuss the Department of Justice's civil rights investigation into the attack.

+"To anyone who acted criminally in this weekend's racist violence, you will be held fully accountable," he said.
+"Justice will be delivered."

-Democrats and Republicans have excoriated Trump for his unwillingness to condemn the groups behind the violent protests that left one woman dead who was allegedly hit by a car driven by a man with ties to white supremacy groups.
+Trump had been excoriated for his unwillingness to condemn the groups behind the violent protests that left one woman dead who was hit by a car allegedly driven by a man with ties to white supremacy groups.

 After blaming the violence "on many sides" Saturday, Trump stayed silent for close to 48 hours, letting his trademark bluntness and campaign pledges to call terrorism what it is succumb to silence and vagueness.